Start

 Then

-Scenario, efficacy, proof, and pilot language for buyer-grade security review.
+Scenario, efficacy, proof, and pilot language for evaluation-grade security review.

 Next action

-CISOs need a defensible answer to what is approved, what is unknown, what evidence exists, and what should be reported without overstating runtime certainty.
+CISOs and security leaders need a defensible answer to what is approved, who owns the risk, what evidence exists, where long-lived credentials remain, and what can be reported without overstating runtime certainty.

 Start